MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-sessions.md

 - You shouldn't end the conversation; instead, you should close the conversation so that it is moved into a waiting state, which is typically 28 days or the value that is configured in the work stream.

-- You must confirm with the customer that their issues is resolved and then end the session by selecting **End**.
+- You must confirm with the customer that their issue is resolved and then end the session by selecting **End**.
 After you the chat, the chat history will not be shown when the customer comes back.
 A fresh chat session will be initiated.

 ## Close a session